DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you need a visa to train to teach in England, you must have a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

+For your teacher training place offer to be confirmed, you’ll have to pass criminal record and health checks, so we recommend applying to your training provider early.
+You can apply for teacher training from October, for courses starting the following year in September or January.

 Due to rules about immigration, not all providers can accept international applicants – we suggest you contact them before you apply to check.

 <div class="inset">